 Dogs: 2.2 – 18.7 µg/g fecal material

 A mean three-day α1-PI of ≥13.9 μg/g feces or a α1-PI of one individual sample of ≥21.0 μg/g feces is considered abnormal.

-Cats: This assay is no longer available as of Nov 1,2014.
-We
+Cats: This assay is no longer available for cats.
+We apologize for any inconvenience.

 What is the principle behind this test?

 GI disease can lead to a compromise of integrity of the intestinal mucosa leading loss of plasma proteins into the gastrointestinal lumen.
 Alpha1-PI is a plasma protein, similar in size to albumin, and is lost into the gastrointestinal lumen at about the same rate as albumin and other plasma proteins, such as antithrombin III.
 In contrast to other plasma proteins, α1-PI is a proteinase inhibitor and thus able to resist degradation by digestive and bacterial proteinases (see Figure 1).
 Alpha1-PI remains essentially intact in the gastrointestinal lumen and can, therefore, be detected in feces by use of an immunoassay.

 Gastrointestinal protein loss can be associated with a variety of gastrointestinal and systemic disorders such as idiopathic inflammatory gastroenteropathies (also knows as IBD or CIE), gastrointestinal neoplasia, foreign bodies, intussusceptions, small intestinal dysbiosis, infectious enteritis, immune-mediated diseases, or intestinal lymphangiectasia.
 Therapy and outcome depend on the underlying disease process.